godmodelabs/dexter/README.md

 - Prefixed config files for Dexter
 - Prefixed requirejs plugin files for Dexter
 - Moved libs for Dexter into dX subfolder
-- Moved shims into libs/shim with better naming TODO
+- Moved shims into libs/shim with better naming